Top 10 Ways to Improve PageSpeed on WordPress Websites (2023)

 According to research conducted by CertSimple:

 - Compressed JS with Brotli is 14 percent smaller than compressed with Gzip.

 - Compressed HTML files by Broti are 21 percent smaller than their Gzip equivalents.

 - Compressed CSS files compressed by Brotli are 17 percent smaller than those compressed by Gzip.

 WordPress plugins often create many unnecessary tables on the database.
 That is why you need to optimize your database.
-You need to backup your database daily as mentioned in our WordPress Security Guide 2022
+You need to back up your database daily as mentioned in our WordPress Security Guide 2023.

 Use Optimized Images

 If you upload a 5MB image directly to your WordPress website, your page will never load faster.
 That is why you need to optimize your images before uploading.
 It is also wise to resize big images before uploading.

 - You should not upload any images larger than 1600px (width) on your WordPress website.
 There are many free image resizers.
 One such image resizer is PixResizer.
 You can use the software to resize your photos.